top of page

 Council, Wasaga Beach

-We are asking our Mayor Nina Bifolchi and all Councillors of Wasaga Beach to reject the re-zoning application by Beachwood Development Inc. to rezone their property at Beachwood Rd west of 74th Street from its current R1 zoning to R1-X, R3-X and R4-X (File No. Z01/21), and for an amendment to the Official Plan (File No. OPA02/21) that would allow 215 residential units on that property
+We are asking our Mayor and all Councillors of Wasaga Beach to reject the re-zoning application by Beachwood Development Inc. to rezone their property at Beachwood Rd west of 74th Street from its current R1 zoning to R1-X, R3-X and R4-X (File No. Z01/21), and for an amendment to the Official Plan (File No. OPA02/21) that would allow 215 residential units on that property

 Protect Wetlands